Cwarburg/Enron-network-analysis/index.md

 The Enron Email Dataset contains roughly half a million messages exchanged among some 6,000 employees—mostly senior executives—between 1998 and 2002.
 Originally released during the FERC inquiry into Enron’s collapse, it offers an unparalleled glimpse into the everyday communications and decision-making of a major corporation at a pivotal moment in history.

 In this project, we focus on the subset of 150 executive-level employees, transforming their email traffic into a directed social network.
 By examining this network’s structure and evolution, we aim to surface communication patterns that might signal emerging crises.
-We then layer in Natural Language Processing—tracking sentiment and topic shifts over time—to explore whether early warning signs of malfeasance can be detected before it’s too late.
+We then layer in Natural Language Processing—tracking sentiment over time and multi-word phrases for most influential executives—to explore whether early warning signs of malfeasance can be detected before it’s too late.

 ---